-Digimon Battles is a Digimon card game for two players made by me.
+Digimon Battle Evolution is a Digimon card game for two players made by me.
 Based on the Playstation 1 title “Digimon World: Digital Card Battles” with several changed and updated rules, many altered cards (plus new cards) and completely new game features and concepts.
 Pick a powerful partner Digimon that easily evolves.
 Play a deck containing any of eight types of Digimon, or mix-and-match types.

 Download & Play